laurajunco/angular/README.md

 - Angular javascript files support source maps se we can debugg directly on ts files.
 - sources/webpack/./src
 - Install angular dev tools plugin

+## Chapter 5 : Data binding

+### 1. Custom property and event binding

+- We can use event binding into our own components usig custom properties and events
+- By default all properties inside a component are only accesible inside the component
+- If we want a property to be accesible we need to add the decorator `@Input()`